nest-desktop/nest-desktop/docs/deployer/deploy-docker-compose-nrp.rst

    docker-compose up

-It takes few minutes to pull all five docker images and start all containers.
+It takes a few minutes to pull all five docker images and start all containers.

 .. seeAlso::
    - Be sure that NEST Desktop runs two backends: NEST Simulator and Insite Access Node.